Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Results

 Moreover, the dashed horizontal line represents the mean estimated synchrotron index, averaged from all the regions (and assumed to be the one at all sky), in comparison with respect to previous similar analyses (\cite{RUB23} (black dashed line), \cite{MAR22} (red dashed line) and \cite{PLA_18_IV} (yellow dashed line)).
 Shaded areas show the 1$\sigma$ uncertainty for each average value, being in our case the sum of statistical and systematical uncertainty value for this average.
 We did not compare with \cite{KRA18} because of their different sky coverage with respect to ours, although as described in Section \ref{sec:introduction}, we found compatible average results.

-The estimated average values of the synchrotron indeces are $\alpha_{S}^{EE} = -3.04 \pm 0.21$ and $\alpha_{S}^{BB} = -3.00 \pm 0.34$, consistent with all the previous analyses, especially with the one using the same data \citep{RUB23}, which found $\alpha_{S}^{EE} = -3.00 \pm 0.16$ and $\alpha_{S}^{BB} = -3.08 \pm 0.42$ for a Galactic mask of $|b|>5^{\circ}$.
+The estimated average values of the synchrotron indeces are $\alpha_{S}^{EE} = -3.04 \pm 0.18$ and $\alpha_{S}^{BB} = -3.00 \pm 0.26$, consistent with all the previous analyses, especially with the one using the same data \citep{RUB23}, which found $\alpha_{S}^{EE} = -3.00 \pm 0.16$ and $\alpha_{S}^{BB} = -3.08 \pm 0.42$ for a Galactic mask of $|b|>5^{\circ}$.

 Furthermore, the index shows a clear spatial variability along the sky with some of the regions showing a flatter index while others presenting a steeper one.
 There are also regions showing high discrepancies between $\alpha_{S}^{EE}$ and $\alpha_{S}^{BB}$, some of them indeed inside the errorbars, thus we can infer that some biases from training the network with a simplistic synchrotron model and/or noise, and other ones outside the errorbars (R2, R3, R18), that we relate to either structures not reconstructed in the $B$-mode (R18) and/or low SNR regions (R2 and R3).
-Also, possible curvature in the data, especially in the regions with higher SNR as so the Galactic plane, could explain these discrepancies since we did not include any curvature in the training and validating data.

 Moreover, Figure \ref{Fig:Amplitude_ByRegion} displays our estimates for the synchrotron $A_{S}$ amplitude in the QUIJOTE MFI real observations at 11 GHz, after fitting both $EE$ (left panel) and $BB$-mode spectra (right panel), and for each sky region.
-The errorbars for each estimation show the statistical+systematical uncertainty, calculated as in the previous analysis.
+The errorbars for each estimation show the statistical+systematical uncertainty, calculated as in the previous analysis, although for these estimates, we also consider the relative 4\% calibration uncertainty described in \cite{RUB23} for polarization, as a quadratic sum of the statistical and systematic uncertainties.
+We have also included for region 13 (i.e. the North Polar Spur) the error due to not filtering the maps with the FDEC of the training dataset, as explained in Appendix \ref{sec:mode_loss}, also as a quadratic sum of the other uncertainties.